pranabekka/pranabekka.github.io/content/clean-urls.md

 The reward for these is obvious: clean URLs that are just words separated by slashes.
-However, the are several (somewhat conceptual) costs.
+However, there are several (somewhat conceptual) costs.

 - Abuse of the index page.